 Titles must be in title case and limited to 12 words.
+An example of title case: Nasal Polyps Leading to Newly Diagnosed Cystic Fibrosis in an Adolescent

 Abstracts must be provided in a structured format: Introduction, Methods, Results, and Discussion.